OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

     ![](rrp-composed-lifecycle-there-and-back-again.png)

-1. You might want to do the same as #2, but once the QA team is finished they promote the release directly to the Operations team's Space without going back through the Dev team.
+1. You might want to do the same thing, but once the QA team is finished they promote the release directly to the Operations team's Space without going back through the Dev team.

     ![](rrp-composed-lifecycle-through-spaces.png "width=500")